Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image: Evaluation

-In this section, we analyzed the resolution enhancement in the z-direction obtained by the proposed curve fitting method.
-In Sec.~\ref{s:evaluation.depth.resolution}, the depth resolution of the \textbf{StepChart} dataset using the maximum magnitude method and the proposed method are shown.
+In this section, we analyzed the depth accuracy enhancement in the z-direction obtained by the proposed curve fitting method.
+In Sec.~\ref{s:evaluation.depth.accuracy}, the depth accuracy of the \textbf{StepChart} dataset using the maximum magnitude method and the proposed method are shown.
 In Sec.~\ref{s:evaluation.depth.cross}, we analyze the variance of a homogeneous metal cross section on the \textbf{MetalPCB} dataset.